Mental Health and Suicide Prevention Awareness Training Program

 Guidance

-Guidance for Agencies Procuring Works and for Suppliers.
+For Agencies Procuring Works and for Suppliers

 Last updated:

-A special condition requiring the head contractor to implement the Program training is being introduced into State agency construction contracts where:
+A Special Condition requiring the head contractor to implement the Program training is being introduced into State agency construction contracts where:

 • the contract delivery point is in Western Australia, including regional areas.